Coffee production in Ethiopia: Regional varieties

-Ethiopian coffee beans that are grown in either the Harar, Yirgacheffe or Limu regions are kept apart and marketed under their regional name.
+Ethiopian coffee beans that are grown in either the Harar, Yirgacheffe, Limu, Jimma or Kaffa regions are kept apart and marketed under their regional name.
 These regional varieties are trademarked names with the rights owned by Ethiopia.

-Sidamo
+Tekle, D. (2023).
+Sustainable Coffee Farming in Ethiopia.
+Ethiopian Institute of Agricultural Research.

+Food and Agriculture Organization (FAO).
+(2024).
+Climate Resilience in African Coffee Systems.

+Sidama

 It is very likely that in and around this region is where coffee had its origins.

 Sidamo coffee is well-balanced with cupping notes exhibiting berries and citrus with complex acidity.
 The coffee hails from the province of Sidamo in the Ethiopian highlands at elevations from 1,500 up to 2,200 meters above sea level.

-At these elevations the coffee beans can be qualified as “Strictly High Grown” (SHG).
+At these elevations the coffee beans can be qualified as "Strictly High Grown" (SHG).
 Here the Ethiopian coffees grow more slowly and therefore have more time to absorb nutrients and develop more robust flavors based on the local climate and soil conditions.
 The most distinctive flavour notes found in all Sidamo coffees are lemon and citrus with bright crisp acidity.
 Sidamo coffee includes Yirgachefe Coffee and Guji Coffee.
 Both coffee types are very high quality.